astreum/whitepaper/README.md

 The Fusion Virtual Machine is the native runtime for Fusion Bytecode and has a direct interface to the Astreuos Account State.

 Helium is the Fusion package manager.
-Helium downloads your Fusion Application's dependencies and compiles your application into Fusion Bytecode.
+Helium downloads your Fusion Application's dependencies, runs tests and compiles your application into Fusion Bytecode.

 New transaction types will be added for App Creation and App Calls.